Surfinokie/RegressionBinGenerator/README.md

 # Regression Bin Generator
 Generates counts grouped by a value (normally species code) with threshold bounds on values such as depth category or rugosity.

+Current base result has row numbers, keep or discard?